 Your doctor also can use special tools during an endoscopic procedure to obtain tissue samples or biopsies for further evaluation by a pathologist.

-Emerson Hospital offers expert endoscopy services in its state-of-the-art Endoscopy Center.
-A team of board-certified doctors who specialize in digestive health perform the full range of endoscopy procedures.
+, located at 310 Baker Avenue in Concord.
+At both locations a team of board-certified doctors who specialize in digestive health perform the full range of endoscopy procedures.

 • Learn more about the procedures for endoscopy patients during the COVID-19 crisis.